Doxography of Ancient Philosophy

 Philodemus, 1st c.
 BCE: works more or less extant on charred papyrus scrolls: Arrangement of the Philosophers, esp. two books dealing with the Academic and Stoic schools from an institutional angle; also a polemical treatise On the Stoics.
 A section from his On Piety briefly dealing with the tenets of the philosophers about the gods is closely parallel to a section in book one of Cicero’s On the Nature of the Gods; both passages printed in parallel columns in Diels 1879.
 (Broad)

-Arius Didymus, date uncertain (1st – 3rd c.
-CE?): smaller and larger fragments from works cited as On Schools, or as Abstract(s), in their present form mainly dealing with Stoic and Peripatetic physics on the one hand (edited Diels 1879), and Stoic and Peripatetic ethics (extant in Stobaeus, see below) on the other.
+Arius Didymus, late 1st c.
+CE: smaller and larger fragments from works cited as On Schools, or as Abstract(s), in their present form mainly dealing with Stoic and Peripatetic physics on the one hand (edited Diels 1879), and Stoic and Peripatetic ethics (extant in Stobaeus, see below) on the other.
 (Narrow)

-Plutarch, after 45 – after 140 CE, esp. polemical treatises against Epicureans and Stoics: That Epicurus Makes a Pleasant Life Impossible, Reply to Colotes, Is ‘Live Unknown’ a Wise Precept?, and On Stoic Self-Contradictions, Against the Stoics on Common Conceptions.
+Plutarch, after 45 – after 120 CE: esp. polemical treatises against Epicureans and Stoics: That Epicurus Makes a Pleasant Life Impossible, Reply to Colotes, Is ‘Live Unknown’ a Wise Precept?, and On Stoic Self-Contradictions, Against the Stoics on Common Conceptions.
 (Broad)

 Clement of Alexandria, late 2nd c.
 CE, a Christian author: Stromateis (‘Patchworks’), numerous passages adducing, and explaining, the views of poets and prose-writers, philosophers and others, on a great variety of issues.
 (Broad)

 Diogenes Laërtius, early 3rd c.
 CE, indispensable for the history of Greek, esp.
 Hellenistic, philosophy: Lives and Maxims of Those who Have Distinguished themselves in Philosophy and the Doctrines of Each Sect, in ten books.
 As the title shows this work offers a blend of biography and doxography.
 Lay-out is according to philosophical schools: e.g., book seven gives the common dogmata of the Stoic school in the life of its founder.
-Ranges from the Seven Sages and the Presocratics (passages about the latter in Diels 1879) till the 2nd – 1st c.
+Ranges from the Seven Sages and the Presocratics to the Hellenistic schools up to the 2nd – 1st c.
 BCE.
 (Broad)

 Hippolytus, early 3rd c.
 CE, a Christian author, Refutation of All Heresies: important esp. as source for Presocratic doctrines (and fragments!)
 (Osborne 1987, Mansfeld 1992b).
 Book one edited Diels 1879.
 (Narrow, more or less)

 Stobaeus, 5th c.
-CE: Eclogae (‘Anthology’), preserving among other invaluable excerpts chunks of Aëtius (see below, section 2) edited as right column for Aëtius in Diels 1879, and large and smaller abstract from Arius Didymus (see above).
-Broad (Arius Didymus) and narrow (Aëtius).
+CE: Anthology, of which in the first two books (Eclogae) among other invaluable excerpts chunks of Aëtius (see below, section 2) are preserved; edited as right column for Aëtius in Diels 1879, and also containing large and smaller abstracts from Arius Didymus (see above).
+(Broad) (Arius Didymus) and (narrow) (Aëtius).

 Theodoret, 5th c.
-CE, Christian bishop: Cure for the Diseases of the Greeks, contains excerpts from Aëtius (see below, section 2) quoted at bottom of Aëtian page in Diels 1879.
+CE, Christian bishop: Cure for the Diseases of the Greeks, contains excerpts from Aëtius (see below, section 2) quoted at bottom of Aëtian page in Diels 1879 and in Mansfeld & Runia 2020.
 (Narrow)

-According to Diels' revision of the hypothesis a number of extant writings (as well as sections of writings) concerned with doctrines in the fields of natural philosophy ultimately derive fom this Theophrastean treatise, via several intermediary stages.
+According to Diels’ revision of the hypothesis a number of extant writings (as well as sections of writings) concerned with doctrines in the fields of natural philosophy ultimately derive from from the Physikôn Doxai (as he called the work), via several intermediary stages.
 These stages are:

 - In his turn, Aëtius would for the most part derive from a postulated treatise to which Diels gave the name Vetusta Placita (‘Older Tenets’), which would have been used by Cicero, Varro and others.
 Its latest possible date, accordingly, is the early 1st c.
 BCE.

-The Aëtius hypothesis was new; it has proved to be tenable, though it is in need of revision.
+The Aëtius hypothesis was new; it has proved to be tenable, though it has been shown to be in need of revision.
 Before Diels, scholars believed in the existence of a single early source, parts of which would have been taken over and adapted by Cicero as well as much later by, for instance, ps-Galen.
-The Vetusta Placita hypothesis, on the other hand, is dubious, and the way back to Theophrastus is much more complicated and uncertain, if only because hard evidence is so scarce, than Diels, who just stuck to Usener's point of view about Theophrastus, wished to consider.
+The Vetusta Placita hypothesis, on the other hand, is dubious, and the way back to Theophrastus is much more complicated and uncertain, if only because hard evidence is so scarce, than Diels, who just stuck to Usener’s point of view about Theophrastus, wished to consider.

 Diels next posited that Theophrastus’ treatise, the Vetusta Placita, and Aëtius had the same kind of systematic lay-out as the extant Placita of ps-Plutarch, viz. according to subject.
 The individual books and sections of books of this tract are indeed concerned with specific themes, such as for instance book two, which deals with the cosmos and the heavenly bodies.
 Within the framework of a section devoted to a particular subject, e.g., the sun, or the moon, the individual chapters may be concerned with various specific issues pertaining to the sun, or the moon, and so on.